Ammalgam-Protocol/docs/docs/overview.md

 ### Capital Efficiency

-Market making using uniswap V2 is considered inefficient because most of the assets are not being used.[^unused_assets] The algorithm to quote swaps has to support price ranges from 0 to infinity so most of the deposited liquidity is not supporting trading, but actually sitting idle.
+Market making using uniswap V2 is considered inefficient because most of the assets are not being used.
+The algorithm to quote swaps has to support price ranges from 0 to infinity so most of the deposited liquidity is not supporting trading, but actually sitting idle.
 Uniswap V3 tried to solve this problem by introducing concentrated liquidity, which increased yields for